ashiq2121/LinuxServerHardening/README.md

 2. `ufw allow 80` (allowing HTTP traffic, since HTTP uses port 80) Firewall status after setting rules: <br/>
 <img src="https://i.imgur.com/5lX3RhU.png" height="80%" width="80%">

+The installation and usage of firewalld can be explored as an alternative firewall options as it is more robust.
+UFW is useful as an introduction to firewall installation.
 <br />
 <br />
 Confirm your selection:  <br/>